gpsimi/food_ordering-mobile/README.md

 - **[TypeScript](https://www.typescriptlang.org/)** is a statically-typed superset of JavaScript providing type annotations, interfaces, enums, generics, and enhanced tooling.
 It improves error detection, code quality, and scalability—ideal for robust, maintainable projects.

 - **[Zustand](https://github.com/pmndrs/zustand)** is a minimal, hook-based state management library for React and React Native.
 It lets you manage global state with zero boilerplate, no context providers, and excellent performance through selective state subscriptions.

-- **[Sentry](https://jsm.dev/rn-food-sentry)** is a powerful error tracking and performance monitoring tool for React Native apps.
-It helps you detect, diagnose, and fix issues in real-time to improve app stability and user experience.